topleft/whatsUpDoc/readme.md

 TODOs:

-- CHECK get gulp live reload happening so that we don't have to rebuild the project with every code change
+- ~~get gulp live reload happening so that we don't have to rebuild the project with every code change~~
-- set up another node app that does something trivial to test authentication
+- ~~set up another node app that does something trivial to test authentication~~
- - the idea is that once authenticated through the user-service other services will accept the same token to allow access
+ - ~~the idea is that once authenticated through the user-service other services will accept the same token to allow access~~
+- make a todo crud hitting the same db as users are stored in
+ - GET
+   - seed
+   - tests
+   - routes
+ - POST
+   - tests
+   - routes
+ - PUT
+   - tests
+   - routes
+ - DELETE
+   - tests
+   - routes

- - idea for 'something trivial': pokemon api, gihub api, nytimes api?
+- make another service that hits an api: pokemon api, gihub api, nytimes api?
- - have this service also hit postgres to prove sharing of data
 - implement a static service to serve up client side that hits all services allowing interaction by user
  - build in Angular
  - use webpack
-- implement meteor todo app
+- implement flask app
  - that will accept the token to allow access
  - use the postgress db for something internally